Control and dominance are ineffective strategies to child discipline because human beings are programmed to resist it with everything that they have.

 Children who grow outside the binary social structure of good and bad, right and wrong, who learn through love rather than through fear are the future leaders of our world.

-Join my parents support group on Facebook to learn how this concept is practiced in real life, and share your thoughts right here in the comments 🙂 Or join my parent mentoring program, your first session is always on me and you can submit it right here.
+Join my parents support group on Facebook to learn how this concept is practiced in real life, and share your thoughts right here in the comments 🙂 Or join Positive Parenting VIP, my parent mentoring program, it is my favorite online place, and it has been such for over three years 🙂

 Hope to meet you soon 🙂